When multi-instrumentalist Onah Indigo first picked up the accordion, she had to put it down. It was heavy, awkward, annoying.

 “I call my project noaccordion for a reason.
 People have strong reactions to the instrument.
 Most people love it; it often reminds them of their cultural past.
-But some people can’t stand it.
+But some people can’t stand to listen to music coming from it.
 It’s a particular sound, designed to be played outdoors and loudly,” she says.
 “I may not play it a few years from now.
 It may not appear in my repertoire.
 I don’t want to be defined by it.”
 But of course, sometimes noaccordion includes accordion: “I like to break rules,” laughs Onah.
 “Even my own.”

 Though Onah’s songs, performances, and engineering are the heart of noaccordion, she brings friends and kindred spirits into the mix, fellow musicians from the Oakland underground with distinct voices and visions.
 They include vocalists like Sunru, featured on Love Warrior’s opening track.
 “He’s phenomenal.
 I needed someone who could pull off a Rick James-style vocal.
 He was the only one I could think of.
 We had a blast.
 He has to be one of the most unique guys, and his freestyle ability is amazing, hip hop meets metal.”
 Or Chatterbox, a puppeteer, MC, and environmental activist who connected instantly with Onah, thanks to his love of accordion.
 (He shines on “Mama Nature.”)